ncruickshank/nc_r_tidytuesday/avatar_20200811/avatar_analysis.md

 [Wikipedia](https://en.wikipedia.org/wiki/Avatar:_The_Last_Airbender)
 has provided a good summary:

-    Avatar: The Last Airbender (Avatar: The Legend of Aang in some regions) is an American animated television series created by Michael Dante DiMartino and Bryan Konietzko, with Aaron Ehasz as head writer.
-The series is also referred to as Avatar or ATLA by fans.
-It aired on Nickelodeon for three seasons, from February 2005 to July 2008.[2]
-Avatar is set in an Asiatic-like world in which some people can manipulate one of the four elements—water, earth, fire, or air—with telekinetic variants of the Chinese martial arts known as "bending".
-The only individual who can bend all four elements, the "Avatar", is responsible for maintaining harmony between the world's four nations, and serves as the bridge between the spirit world and the physical world.
-The show is presented in a style that combines anime with American cartoons, and relies on the imagery of mainly East Asian culture, with some South Asian, New World, and Inuit and Sireniki influences.

-    The series is centered around the journey of 12-year-old Aang, the current Avatar and last survivor of his nation, the Air Nomads, along with his friends Sokka, Katara, and later Toph, as they strive to end the Fire Nation's war against the other nations of the world.
-It also follows the story of Zuko—the exiled prince of the Fire Nation, seeking to restore his lost honor by capturing Aang, accompanied by his wise uncle Iroh—and later, that of his ambitious sister Azula.
+> Avatar: The Last Airbender (Avatar: The Legend of Aang in some
+> regions) is an American animated television series created by Michael
+> Dante DiMartino and Bryan Konietzko, with Aaron Ehasz as head writer.
+> The series is also referred to as Avatar or ATLA by fans.
+It aired on
+> Nickelodeon for three seasons, from February 2005 to July 2008.\[2\]
+> Avatar is set in an Asiatic-like world in which some people can
+> manipulate one of the four elements—water, earth, fire, or air—with
+> telekinetic variants of the Chinese martial arts known as “bending”.
+> The only individual who can bend all four elements, the “Avatar”, is
+> responsible for maintaining harmony between the world’s four nations,
+> and serves as the bridge between the spirit world and the physical
+> world.
+The show is presented in a style that combines anime with
+> American cartoons, and relies on the imagery of mainly East Asian
+> culture, with some South Asian, New World, and Inuit and Sireniki
+> influences.

+> The series is centered around the journey of 12-year-old Aang, the
+> current Avatar and last survivor of his nation, the Air Nomads, along
+> with his friends Sokka, Katara, and later Toph, as they strive to end
+> the Fire Nation’s war against the other nations of the world.
+It also
+> follows the story of Zuko—the exiled prince of the Fire Nation,
+> seeking to restore his lost honor by capturing Aang, accompanied by
+> his wise uncle Iroh—and later, that of his ambitious sister Azula.

 ## Load Information